kubernetes-sigs/vsphere-csi-driver/docs/book/features/vsphere_csi_migration.md

    - `CSIMigrationvSphere` flag enables shims and translation logic to route volume operations from the vSphere in-tree plugin to vSphere CSI plugin.
 Supports falling back to in-tree vSphere plugin if a node does not have a vSphere CSI plugin installed and configured.
    - `CSIMigrationvSphere` requires `CSIMigration` feature flag to be enabled.
 This flag is enabling CSI migration on the Kubernetes Cluster.

-    Steps:
+    6.1 Steps for the control plane node(s)

-   - Enable feature flags `CSIMigration` and `CSIMigrationvSphere` on `kube-controller` and `kubelet` on all primary nodes.
+   - Enable feature flags `CSIMigration` and `CSIMigrationvSphere` on `kube-controller` and `kubelet` on all control plane nodes.
      - update kube-controller-manager manifest file and following arguments.
 This file is generally available at `/etc/kubernetes/manifests/kube-controller-manager.yaml`

             `- --feature-gates=CSIMigration=true,CSIMigrationvSphere=true`
      - update kubelet configuration file and add following flags.
 This file is generally available at `/var/lib/kubelet/config.yaml`

               featureGates:
-              {
-                "CSIMigration": true,
+                CSIMigration: true
-                "CSIMigrationvSphere": true
+                CSIMigrationvSphere: true

-              }
+   - Restart the kubelet on the control plane nodes using the command:
+       $ systemctl restart kubelet

+   - Verify that the kubelet is functioning correctly using the following command:
+       $ systemctl status kubelet

+   - If there are any issues with the kubelet, check the logs on the control plane node using the following command:
+       $ journalctl -xe

+    6.2 Steps for the worker node(s)

    - Enable feature flags `CSIMigration` and `CSIMigrationvSphere` on `kubelet` on all workload nodes.
 Please note that before changing the configuration on the Kubelet on each node we **must drain** the node (remove running application workloads).
      - Node drain example.